Timex "TV dial" watch, Great Britain.

 The crystal is pretty nice.
 Completely flat surface, and has vertical sides that go up at least 2 mm.
 If I ever crack or break the crystal, this watch will probably be history, as it would likely be virtually impossible to find a replacement crystal that fits.

 That's about it.
+(WAIT: see below for more info on another one of these I found in Aug 2018, in PORTUGUESE language dial!)
 Thanks for reading.
 I hope you've enjoyed this page on this unusual, and seemingly very rare "TV dial" Timex.
 If anyone has any more information, kindly pass it along.
 I can be reached at my Twitter, or though email.
-If you want to see more of my watches, have a look here, and here.
+If you want to see more of my watches, see my main pages on "Alan's Vintage Watches," have a look here, and here.